Defending Your Nursing License in Florida

 According to the nursing website, Nursing Link, nurses can face license suspension or revocation for a number of reasons:

 - Addiction – Addiction is a common problem within the nursing profession and the relatively easy accessibility of prescription medications can exacerbate the situation.
-When addiction issues are discovered, an experienced attorney may advocate for rehabilitation.
+When addiction issues are discovered, an experienced lawyer may advocate for rehabilitation.
 The licensing boards may be persuaded to temporarily suspend the nursing license and offer a treatment option.
 If the nurse successfully completes the rehabilitation program, reinstatement of the professional license is granted.
 If the program is not completed, the suspension may become a permanent revocation.

 - Diversion of Drugs – While some nurses are accused of keeping controlled substances for themselves, others face accusations of diverting medications to others.
-An attorney may argue that the nurse was under extreme emotional pressure and perhaps the diversion was done to medically assist a close family member or friend.
+An lawyer may argue that the nurse was under extreme emotional pressure and perhaps the diversion was done to medically assist a close family member or friend.
 If the nurse is accused of selling the medications, criminal charges may also accompany the license revocation proceeding.

 - Falsification of Patient Records – Nurses work extremely long hours, and they are expected to regularly record information into patient charts.
 Most nurses agree that charting can prove tedious and time consuming.
 Whether forgetfulness is the cause or the nurse intentionally refuses to chart, failure to adequately maintain accurate patient records may result in license revocation.